Sexual harassment happens all too often at work.

 Many cases of sexual harassment go unreported because victims are afraid to speak up.
 This is a problem because it allows harassers to get away with their behavior and continue harassing other employees.

 Additionally, employers often do nothing about reported incidents of sexual harassment, which can lead to a hostile work environment.
 We need to change this culture so that more people feel comfortable coming forward and reporting incidents of sexual harassment.

 What percentage of employees have been sexually harassed in the workplace?

-On average, 29.8% percentage of employees have been sexually harassed in the workplace according to data we collected from Inspired Learning, Zippia, Center for Talent Innovation, BusinessInsider, and Discrimlaw.
+On average, 29.8% of employees have been sexually harassed in the workplace, according to data we collected from Inspired Learning, Zippia, the Center for Talent Innovation, BusinessInsider, and Discrimlaw.